 Democracy Program Grant Opportunity

-Through 12pm CT on Tuesday, October 1, 2019 the Democracy Program is accepting Letters of Inquiry (LOI) to support programs and organizations working in our three Focus Areas: Strengthen Local Journalism, Engage Youth Civically, and Invigorate Public Institutions.
-On our website, you can find a brief summary of each Focus Area.
-You can also read more details about each Focus Area on the Foundation’s blog (see a full list of articles below).
+Through 5pm CT on Monday, October 5th, 2020 the Democracy Program is accepting Letters of Inquiry (LOI) to support programs and organizations working in our three Focus Areas: Strengthen Local Journalism, Engage Youth Civically and Invigorate Public Institutions.
 Grant requests may be for work in any Focus Area and should be over $50,000.

 Visit the Democracy Program’s “Apply for a Grant” page where you will find our funding criteria (e.g. you must be a 501(c)(3)nonprofit), a timeline for our review process, and a link to the online portal through which you must submit your LOI.

 The LOI is the first stage in our two-stage application process for evaluating grant requests.
 The first stage of the process serves as an introduction for the Democracy Program staff to your organization and the work you propose to undertake during the grant period and how it aligns with our strategy.
 The LOI provides helpful information on:

 - Administrative Aspects: Grant Amount and Term, Organizational Tax Status, Application Contact Person, Organization Annual Budget, and Program Budget if requesting Program Support

 - Approach to Equity: Specifically, the racial/ethnic inequities in our democracy that concern your organization and how your activities will reduce those inequities as well as your approach to centering equity within your internal operation.

 What Do We Look For?